 The man thinks that, and the woman thinks that, the boy thinks that, the girl thinks that.
 Then it gets passed onto the next generation.
 These very same false patterns for men and women, we pass them onto the next generation and the next and the next, and that happens with moms, and that happens with dads.
 I know you’ve had a lot of input on the patterns that fathers have in raising these young boys.

-[00:21:43] Joe: Yes, that’s exactly.
+EHRMANN: Yes, that’s exactly.
 If you don’t come to grips with your own woundedness, your own pain, your own false concepts, and false self-identity, then these problems are going to go from generation to generation.
 I think about America today, two out of five boys will go to bed tonight without their biological dads in the family.
-70% of the Black community children are being born out of wedlock, 30% of the White community.
-There was a father longing, there was a fatherlessness in this country.
+There is a father longing, there is a fatherlessness in this country.

 The athletic ability piece was strong to me and I was given great physical size and strength and athletic ability.
 I determined early in my life that I was going to become an athlete.
 I went to high school and it was a high school, all American.
 I went to college, it was an all American college of the first-round draft choice in the NFL.
 I lived according to those three lies.
 I had the athletic ability, I had the sexual conquests and now entering into the NFL, I was going to hit the third part of that trinity, and that would be the economic success.